 ADSORB: The vessel is online and actively treating water.
-Vessel valves MOV-xC and MOV-xD are in the OPEN position.

-IN-USE: When the PLC takes a vessel off-line before reaching its maximum treatment capacity, the PLC will tag the vessel as In-Use.
+Vessel valves treatment capacity, the PLC will tag the vessel as In-Use.
 When the PLC needs to place another bed on-line as a result of higher system flow rate, In-Use vessels will return to the Adsorb mode.
-The CIO4 totalizer resumes to count.